-Considering Instagram’s new e-commerce tools and their availability to both businesses and creators, Later predicts a lot more brand-influencer partnerships in 2021.
+Considering Instagram’s new e-commerce tools and their availability to both businesses and creators, Later predicts a lot more brand-influencer partnerships coming up.
 As traditional advertisement forms lessen (especially with Covid causing a decrease in traditional ad mediums), Influencers on social media have become an efficient, cheap, and overall great place to market your business directly to consumers.

 Pro-tip: Consider working with nano influencers (aka influencers with less than 10k followers).
 They oftentimes have much more engaged followings, and they’re more likely to want to work with small businesses who have smaller marketing budgets!

 “Authenticity on Instagram has been a growing trend, and we predict it’ll blossom even further [moving forward].” says Later.
 “This year saw more and more influencers use their platforms to share less curated and filtered content, and speak about topics such as loneliness and self-esteem.”

 People and businesses turned to social to openly talk about their struggles and their triumphs.
 It further cemented the move away from perfectly polished posts and made way for realism and topics that are less glamorous or comfortable to talk about.
 In WNY we saw a lot of businesses open up about their struggles with Covid, which created more community support and increased their relationships with consumers.

 7) Instagram as a Microblogging Platform

 When it comes to this trend, Later notes that “Fohr reported in 2019 that the average caption length has more than doubled since 2016” and that “many creators use Instagram as a place for longer content”.